laino/final-pm/README.md

 ```
 1: [Comment](https://github.com/Unitech/pm2/commit/a53fd17a7015cf77dd9a04a01300c60a98c0fc08#commitcomment-24954769)

+Graceful restarts in 'fork' mode are nearly impossible with node's default APIs.
+PM2 only fails to communicate this anywhere by - for instance - rejecting such configuration and failing with an error early.
+Graceful restarts and ``wait_ready`` just don't work together in PM2 pretty much *because*.

 Don't trust a process manager that can't get basic stuff like that right, will send you down a goose
 chase with a completely wrong error message and a lack of documentation, then will reveal to you
 that no, you can't have graceful reloads with process.send('ready') actually.